 12-Step Program

-Counseling and Psychotherapy for Drug Abuse
+Counselling and Psychotherapy for Drug Abuse

 Group Counseling

-Group counseling for drug abuse involves individuals sharing experiences in a supportive setting.
+Group counselling for drug abuse involves individuals sharing experiences in a supportive setting.
 Led by a trained therapist, participants discuss challenges, offer insights, and receive feedback.
 It fosters a sense of community, reduces isolation, and provides diverse perspectives, promoting empathy and accountability.
 The collective environment empowers individuals to navigate their substance abuse journey, sharing coping strategies and fostering a shared commitment to recovery.

-One-on-One Counseling
+One-on-One Counselling

-Family Counseling
+Family Counselling

-Family counseling for drug abuse involves the entire family in the therapeutic process.
+Family counselling for drug abuse involves the entire family in the therapeutic process.
 Led by a trained therapist, it addresses familial dynamics, communication patterns, and the impact of substance abuse.
 The goal is to enhance understanding, rebuild trust, and improve family functioning.
 It provides a supportive environment for open dialogue, fostering collective healing and strengthening the family unit in the journey toward recovery.

 Embracing Hope & Healing in Drug Abuse and Addiction